FalveyLibraryTechnology/VuOwma/README.md

 # VuOwma - Outlook365 Webhook Message Aggregator

 This tool was developed at Villanova University to aggregate O365 webhook messages coming from VuFind's logger.
 This prevents heavy traffic from triggering rate limits on the O365 platform.
+When O365 webhooks were discontinued, the platform was updated to translate traffic to Workflow AdaptiveCard format in addition to aggregation in order to keep existing messaging workflows operational.

 ## Theory of Operation

 VuOwma is a web service and set of command line tools.
 The web service collects messages and allows viewing of collected messages.
-The command line utilities forward batches of messages to O365 so that notifications can be distributed, and clean up old stored data.
+The command line utilities forward batches of messages to O365/Workflows so that notifications can be distributed, and clean up old stored data.

 ## Installation / Configuration